HubSpot/calling-extensions-sdk/README.md

 #### Launch the demo call widget from HubSpot

-Open the console in your perfered browser and paste the following:
+Open the console in your preferred browser and paste the following:

 ```js
 // Add the following localstorage override for the floating widget